As wireless growth ebbs and flows, AT&T set for fight of its life

 The Dallas telecom giant has been in the thick of a long battle with the other national carriers over your business, with each player offering freebies like discounts on that new iPhone or even a year of free service.
 AT&T, for its part, has offered to bundle HBO into its plans as extra incentive to sign up.

-It hasn't gone so well for the nation's second largest wireless carrier by subscriber, although the fourth quarter looked brighter.
+It hasn't gone so well for the nation's second-largest wireless carrier by subscribers, although the fourth quarter looked brighter.
 The company reported it had added a total of 4.1 million customers in the period, although only 2.7 million were from the US.
 It added 329,000 US post-paid phone subscribers, or the highly coveted customers who pay at the end of the month.
-Compare that to T-Mobile, which added 891,000 post-paid phone customers and 1.9 million total customers, or Verizon, which added 431,000 post-paid phone customers and 1.2 million total connections in the same period.
+Compare that with T-Mobile, which added 891,000 post-paid phone customers and 1.9 million total customers, or Verizon, which added 431,000 post-paid phone customers and 1.2 million total connections in the same period.

 But the wireless wars are a minor tussle compared with its looming court battle with the US Department of Justice over the right to acquire Time Warner.
 The trial is set to begin on March 19.